DHowell1150/b2-little-shop-starter/README.md

 2. I do know this stuff.
 When I had errors that I was working on for a while and asked for help, I found that I was on track all along, it was mostly just syntactical errors but I was always close to what I needed. eg: ruby over AR in my calculations
 3. I do like this when I know what I'm doing
 4. I do better when I calm down.
 The stress of timelines has been my downfall here.
 If I can slow down, I work on sitting with the problem and getting messy with it to work through it.
 Coming from a production background I was always waiting to know what to do before attempting which means I didn't attempt much before asking for help.
 I need to get messy with it.
+5. Section and div classes in spp/views/merchant_coupons/index.html.erb.
+  - section above and below loop.  div below beginning and end of loop
+  - Header below the section and above the loop

+## AR Attempts
+1. SELECT coupons.coupon_type,    #made alias's for each of these for readability in table coupons.amount, coupons.id, invoice_items.unit_price,
+          invoice_items.quantity
+from coupons
+join invoices
+on coupons.id = invoices.coupon_id
+join invoice_items
+on invoices.id = invoice_items.invoice_id
+where(invoice_items.sum(unit_price * quantity));

+ERROR:  schema "invoice_items" does not exist
+LINE 7: where(invoice_items.sum(unit_price * quantity));
+              ^

 ## Evaluation
 Problems and how solved: no coupons on localhost: added manually due to lack of csvload coupons. then added csv.